AndreiRoibu/Data-Structures-and-Algorithms/README.md

 ## Contents

 The files are not intended to be ran as packages.
 Rather, they are the codes I wrote on platforms such as leetcode.com, hackerrank.com, etc. to solve various problems.
 Each file is named after the problem it solves.
 Also, each file contains a docstring at the top explaining the problem it solves, and the time/space complexity of the solution.

+You can find me on LeetCode as [andreiroibu94](https://leetcode.com/u/andreiroibu94/).